gedemagt/appdata/README.md

  - A get/set interface to simple values
  - A simple way of saving and retrieving files from the application directory

+## Stores
+The `AppData` class provides an interface to two storage-abstractions: A file system and a key-value store.
+This lets you easily save/retrieve files as well as setting/loading key/values which is a common app-data usage.

 ## Get started
 ````python
 from appdata import appdata